sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

 <summary>GraphicsMagick</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An ImageMagick fork, offering faster image generation and better quality
+Short desc    : An ImageMagick fork, offering faster image generation and better quality
 URL          : http://www.graphicsmagick.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : GraphicsMagick is a comprehensive image processing package which is initially
+Descript     : GraphicsMagick is a comprehensive image processing package which is initially
              : based on ImageMagick 5.5.2, but which has undergone significant re-work by
              : the GraphicsMagick Group to significantly improve the quality and performance
              : of the software.